wetransform-os/rasdaman/doc/main/04_ql-guide.rst

     not throw an error, but result in NaN or similar according to IEEE floating-point arithmetic.
 Internally the rasdaman implementation calls the corresponding C++ functions, so the C++ documentation applies.

+    The ``ceil``, ``floor``, and ``round`` functions are applicable only on floating-point arguments and have no effect on other atomic types (e.g. char).
+    On multi-band arguments with bands of mixed floating-point and other base types, these function are not applicable and throw an error.

 cast
     Sometimes the desired ultimate scalar type or MDD cell type is different